Chairman and CEO, Prudential Financial, Inc.

 Mr. Strangfeld received a bachelor’s degree in business administration from Susquehanna University, and an MBA from the Darden School of Business at the University of Virginia.
 He also holds the Chartered Financial Analyst (CFA) designation.

 Mr. Strangfeld serves as a vice chairman of the Geneva Association.
-He is chairman of the Board of Directors of the New Jersey Performing Arts Center and serves as a member of the Board of Memorial Sloan Kettering Cancer Center.
+He is chair of the Board of Directors of the New Jersey Performing Arts Center, and serves as a member of the Board of Memorial Sloan Kettering Cancer Center.

 Mr. Grier joined Prudential as Chief Financial Officer (CFO) in May 1995, with responsibility for oversight of Treasury, Controllers, Tax and business line CFO functions.
 In 2002, he was named Vice Chairman, with responsibility for Financial Management.